e0da/dotfiles/README.md

 > of the things that this script does, proceed **at your own peril!**

 * Install a couple of prerequisites with APT.
-* Install rbenv and Ruby.
+* Install RVM and Ruby.
 * Clone the repository.
 * Run the `rake force` task, symlinking all config files and overwriting any existing files.